Active Substance: daclatasvir dihydrochloride

 What is Daklinza and what is it used for?

-Daklinza is an antiviral medicine used in combination with other medicines to treat chronic (long-term) hepatitis C (an infectious disease of the liver, caused by the hepatitis C virus) in adults.
+Daklinza is an antiviral medicine used in combination with other medicines to treat adults with chronic (long-term) hepatitis C, an infectious disease of the liver caused by the hepatitis C virus.

 It contains the active substance daclatasvir.

 Daklinza can only be obtained with a prescription and treatment should be started and monitored by a doctor experienced in the management of patients with chronic hepatitis C.

 Daklinza is available as 30, 60, and 90 mg tablets.
 The usual dose is 60 mg once a day for 12 or 24 weeks.
 The dose may have to be raised or lowered if the patient is taking other medicines that decrease or increase Daklinza’s effects.
 Daklinza must be used in combination with other medicines for chronic hepatitis C, such as sofosbuvir, peginterferon alfa and ribavirin.